Palm Villas

 No analysis available

-I reviewed the public remarks for explicit statements that the building passed a fire/life safety evaluation (terms like 'FLSE passed', 'fire safety certified', 'passed fire inspection') and found none.
-With no explicit mention and no current value provided, the field is set to false with medium confidence per the boolean rules (absence = likely doesn't exist).
+I reviewed all public remarks for explicit statements that the building passed a fire/life safety evaluation (FLSE) or similar certification and found none.
+In the absence of any explicit mention and no current TRUE value to preserve, the field is set to false with medium confidence per the rules (absence likely indicates not stated).

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.